This article introduces readers to OOPS (object-oriented programming system) and focus on its characteristics in little details.

 - Run time polymorphism - It is achieved by overriding virtual functions

 Lets say you have a class that have many Load methods having different parameters, this is called Compile time polymorphism.
-Lets take another example where you have a virtual method in the base class called Load with one parameter and you have redefined its functioanlity in your sub class by overriding base class Load method, this is called Run time polymorphism.
+Lets take another example where you have a virtual method in the base class called Load with one parameter and you have redefined its functionality in your sub class/ child class by overriding base class Load method, this is called Run time polymorphism.

 In this small article, I have tried to explain basic features of OOPS in little details.
 OOPS in itself is a very vast subject and explaining each and every features is near to impossible for me.
 If you have any comments of suggestions, please respond to this article.